basarat/typescript-book/docs/enums.md

 ```

 #### Changing the number associated with an Enum
 By default enums are `0` based and then each subsequent value increments by 1 automatically.
-As an example consider the following
+As an example consider the following:

 ```ts
 enum Color {
     Red,     // 0